chanced/focus-svelte/README.md

 #### tabindex

 focus-svelte works a bit differently than other focus locks I've encounted.
-Rather than using an event listener to track user activity and manipulating the default behavior of the browser, the DOM is updated instead.
+Rather than using an event listener to track user activity and overriding the default behavior of the browser, the DOM is manipulated instead.
 All elements outside of a lock have their `tabindex` set to `-1`.

 To keep track of changes after the lock is enabled, a `MutationObserver` monitors the DOM for updates, assigning the node's state